akosbeke/koreader-page-turner/README.md

 # 3D Case

 Print it at home with any 3D printer.
-It's 3 parts:
+It consist of 3 parts:
 * Top (holds the button and the microctonroller)
 * Bottom (holds the battery)
 * Switch (extends the onboard switch so you can switch the device off when not used)